The Self-Love Skill No One Talks About: Keeping Promises to Yourself

 Because the woman you’re becoming isn’t built on motivation.

+No pressure.
 Nothing overwhelming.
-No pressure.

 Just one small win at a time.